Estimated reading time: 14 minutes

 If you’ve read our articles before, you’ve heard that traffic isn’t everything.
 Numbers mean nothing without context.
 So you look at your traffic numbers and you say, “I’m getting over 30,000 visitors a year!
 Why did I only get 3 sales?”
-And the answer, more often than not, is a matter of your actions (in the content you provide, social accounts you use or ads you purchase) not fitting the target market.
+And the answer, more often than not, is a matter of your actions not fitting the target market (in the content you provide, social accounts you use, or ads you purchase).

-Targeting your marketing campaigns to match your target market is a means of pre-qualifying the traffic that comes to your site.
-So the next time you look at your traffic and see 10,000 visits you can say, “I’m only getting 10,000 visits, but I have a 20% conversion rate.”
-That’s 2,000 sales instead of 3.
+Creating your marketing campaigns to match your target market is a means of pre-qualifying the traffic that comes to your site.
+So the next time you look at your traffic and see 10,000 visits you can say, “I’m only getting 10,000 visits, but I have a 10% conversion rate.”
+That’s 1,000 sales instead of 3.
 You decide which you’d prefer.

 This is the power of having a target market.
-Although you may not reach a 20% conversion rate, it’s a guarantee you will achieve better conversions by targeting your target market than if you just shoot in the breeze.
+Although you may not reach a 20% conversion rate, it’s a guarantee you will achieve better conversions by aiming for your target market than if you just shoot in the breeze.

 - My audience is 38% women and 43% men.
 So you have a male buyer persona and a female buyer persona.